loretta1704/Practicals-repo/git/README.md

 Branch and merge branches or branches on this repository

 ## Instructions
-Clone this repository to your local machine.
+1.Clone this repository to your local machine.
-Create a new branch named test-feature1
+2.Create a new branch named test-feature1.
-Create and open  info.txt file and hello world.txt file.
+3.Create and open  info.txt file and hello world.txt file.
-Add your name and a short description about yourself to the info.txt file and add freestyle context to hello world .txt file.
+4.Add your name and a short description about yourself to the info.txt file and add freestyle context to hello world .txt file.
-Save the file and commit your changes.
+5.Save the file and commit your changes.
-Switch back to the main branch. create another branch named test-feature2. create first.txt and second.txt files.
+6.Switch back to the main branch.
+7.Create another branch named test-feature2.
+8.Create first.txt and second.txt files.
-Add context to both files.
+9.Add context to both files.
-Make sure your local main branch is up to date by pulling the latest changes Merge the changes from the feature/add-info branch into the main branch Push the merged changes to the remote repository
+10.Make sure your local main branch is up to date by pulling the latest changes 11.Merge the changes from the feature/add-info branch into the main branch 12.Push the merged changes to the remote repository

 ### Challenge completion
 Once you've successfully completed the steps above, you should have added your information to the info.txt,hello world,first and second.txt files, created a  2 new branches, committed changes, merged those changes into the main branch, and pushed everything to the remote repository.